 Download a PDF of this August to-do in the garden list.

 - Have your indoor plants grown too large for their pots?
 Repot now to acclimate them through the fall.

 - It’s time to start planning your fall vegetable garden!
 Broccoli, cabbage, lettuce, celery, kale, collards, peas, and chard can be planted now in the West Bay.
-If you live in the East Bay, wait until September to plant these vegetables.
+Wait until September in the East Bay.

-- Select and plant fall blooming perennials: Aster, Rudbeckia, Japanese anemone, and Salvia.
+- Select and plant fall blooming perennials: asters, Rudbeckia, Japanese anemone, and salvia.

 - Don’t forget to feed vegetables and flowers with a steady-release fertilizer such as E.B.
 Stone Organics All Purpose Plant Food.

 - Make sure all tall and vining vegetables are supported by cages, stakes, or trellises to avoid crop loss.

 - Time to summer–prune fruit trees to control height, maintain shape and eliminate suckers.
 Stop by Sloat Garden Center for a good pair of high quality loppers or gloves.

 - Choose drought tolerant plants that attract butterflies!
 We have a large selection in our stores.
 Remember to plant some for nectar like lantana (adults) and some for feeding like native milkweed, Ceanothus, Buckwheat or dill (caterpillars).

 - Feed container plantings with Maxsea.
 Replace spent plants with something new to keep them fresh.
 Company’s coming!